lotti-meucci/sype/README.md

 ## Working with the project

-Run `./run.sh.ps1` to build and host the project with docker.
+Run `./run.ps1` or `./run.sh` to build and host the project with docker.

 The password of the dockerized MariaDB is located in two different files:
 - [MARIADB_ROOT_PASSWORD.env](./docker/MARIADB_ROOT_PASSWORD.env) (MariaDB configuration)